Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 The Misconception

-"I work for the NHS, so I'm exempt from IHS."
+“I work for the NHS, so I am exempt from IHS.”

 The reality: the exemption is route-specific, not job-specific.
-You are exempt from IHS only if your visa application is made under the Health and Care Worker route and the Certificate of Sponsorship lists an eligible SOC code.
-An NHS nurse, doctor, or care worker applying for a standard Skilled Worker visa, even if they work in a hospital every day, pays IHS in full.
+You are exempt from IHS only if your visa application is made under the Health and Care Worker route and the Certificate of Sponsorship supports that route.
+An NHS worker applying for a standard Skilled Worker visa may still pay IHS in full.

 How Do You Pay the Immigration Health Surcharge?

 The payment process is built into the online visa application.
-You do not pay IHS on a separate website or after you submit the application.
-The GOV.UK system redirects you to the payment portal as part of the application flow, and you cannot move past that screen without paying.
+The GOV.UK system redirects you to the payment portal as part of the application flow, and you cannot move past that screen without paying unless you are exempt.

 Step-by-Step Payment Process